 The remainder of this paper is organized as follows.
-The next section presents related work concerning model-based development, component-based approaches, and code generation for embedded systems.
-In "High-Level Development" the model-based development process is introduced .
+Section 2 presents related work concerning model-based development, component-based approaches, and code generation for embedded systems.
+In Section 3 the model-based development process is introduced .
 Basic development steps and their mutual interactions are sketched.
-Specifics of modeling in Simulink are illustrated.
-An evaluation of the development process for embedded image processing applications in Simulink is presented in the section about "Experimental Evaluation".
+Specifics of modeling in SIMULINK are illustrated.
+An evaluation of the development process for embedded image processing applications in SIMULINK is presented in Section 4.
 Modeling capabilities for image processing and the quality of the generated code are scrutinized.
 For the evaluation we used a simple motion detection algorithm to be run on a commercial DSP board.
-The code generated by Simulink was compared to a manually optimized C implementation of the same algorithm.
-Performance and memory usage of the two implementations are presented.
+The code generated by SIMULINK was compared to a manually optimized C implementations are presented.
 A discussion of the experimental results and an analysis of possible improvements ends the section.
-A brief summary of this work and some concluding remarks conclude the paper in Section "Conclusion".
+A brief summary of this work and some concluding remarks conlude the paper in Section 5.